Test in a live environment

 Works wherever you need it to.

-The volatile keyword in c# is primarily used to handle situations in which multiple threads improperly synchronize to access and modify the memory location of shared data.
+keyword in C# is primarily used to handle situations in which multiple threads improperly synchronize to access and modify the memory location of shared data.
 In multithreaded settings, the compiler might optimize memory accesses in a way that could cause unpredictable behavior if the volatile modifier is not present.

 Developers can indicate to the compiler that a field's value may change asynchronously and that data integrity requires direct memory access by designating the field as volatile.